-The purpose of a discipline code is to support the community toward achieving the school community’s vision of showing respect for others, our environment and ourselves.
+The purpose of student positive behavior is to support the community toward achieving the school community's vision of showing respect for others, our environment, and ourselves.

 Respect is defined as seeing through the eyes of others and working together for the good of all.

 We support a positive, pro-active approach to maintaining appropriate behaviors in our school.
 Through our social competency curriculum, students are encouraged to understand what positive behavior looks like, have opportunities to talk about things that are not working, and receive instruction in areas that are sometimes difficult.
 Models of positive behavior and effective approaches to problem-solving are emphasized.
 A key element in the implementation of our behavioral code is teamwork.
 Students, parents, teachers, and other staff members all have roles.
 We are far more effective when we commit to working together.